UnexomWid/playfair/README.md

 Files are encrypted via AES-256 in CBC mode along with PKCS7.

 For key derivation, Playfair uses Argon2id which is the **de facto** standard for password hashing.

-No compromises here.
+Absolutely no compromises here.

 This ensures that there is no way to recover the original file unless you have the key.